“…extraordinary…” – David Bordwell

 B O A R D

-Brian Block is a filmmaker and musician living in Los Angeles.
+Brian Block is a filmmaker and musician living in New York City.
 Over the last ten years he has worked in film programming, distribution, and restoration.

 Andy is the film archivist at the Indiana University Libraries Moving Image Archive.
 He also is a PhD candidate at IU working on a dissertation on private film collecting as a non-institutional form of preservation.
 Since 2010 he has been on the board of the Center for Home Movies which organizes the yearly Home Movie Day.